 Brigham System, Stage 4: In stage 4 of the Brigham system, tumors have grown too large—and have spread too far into other organs—to be removed by surgery.

 Butchart System, Stage 4: In stage 4 of the Butchart system, the mesothelioma has spread to parts of the body far removed from the tumor’s point of origin.

 Your Stage 4 Prognosis

 The average life expectancy for stage 4 patients is 6 to 12 months.
 This is, however, just a statistic; your life expectancy depends on a number of factors, including the cell type and location of the mesothelioma.
 You should interpret statistics related to stage 4 life expectancy as guidelines doctors use to determine which treatment options—palliative treatment, new treatments in clinical trials, supportive care—will work best for you.
-Because a stage 4 diagnosis limits your treatment options, you should always get a second opinion from an experienced doctor.

 Speak to a member of our Patient Help Team and get connected to an experienced doctor who can review your diagnosis and make sure you’re getting the best treatment possible—for free.